 The facility has a maternal-fetal intensive care unit (MFICU: 9 beds), neonatal intensive care unit (NICU: 15 beds), and growing care unit (GCU: 30 beds).
 We allocate first Newborn Individualized Developmental Care and Assessment Program (NIDCAP)-certified nurses in Japan, as well as NICU inpatient children support coordinators to provide the families with support including home care.

 In March 2017, we have been designated as a Comprehensive Perinatal Medical Center for Maternal Survival.
-We make every effort in order to accept pregnant women who need urgent life support.

 Emergency Psychiatric Care

 There is a shortage of psychiatric treatment facilities particularly for psychiatric emergency care in the region.
 We provide such care for eight of Tokyo’s 23 wards, including out-of-hours admission for emergency measures observation, emergency compulsory admission, emergency admission, and admission for medical care and protection.